-The Patagonia Snowshot Pant is possibly my favorite piece of new gear the season.
+The Patagonia Snowshot Pants are my favorite piece of new gear the season.
 And that’s despite a simple fact: Pants are the Rodney Dangerfield of snowboard gear; they don’t get no respect.
 I can usually tear through pants in a few hard weeks but I put these through the Teton ringer and they never came up wanting.
 For pants, there are three main things I was testing: temp regulation, waterproofness, flexibility and durability.
 Patagonia Snowshot Pants nails them all.

 “Don’t you hate pants?” – Homer Simpson

-For the first time in forever, I never had to fully unzip the pant ventilation zippers except one bluebird afternoon.
-The polyester mesh lining wicked off the sweat while the 2-layer shell made these into the most breathable pants I’d ever worn, even when chugging full-speed up Glory.
+The polyester mesh lining of the Patagonia Snowshot Pants wicked off the sweat while the 2-layer shell made these into the most breathable pants I’d ever worn, even when chugging full-speed up Glory.
+For the first time in forever, I never had to fully unzip the pant ventilation zippers except for one bluebird afternoon.

 This early season has been marked by powerful Pacific flow, dropping heavy, moist snow all over the Tetons.
 Despite this pelting ranging from hard dry whiteout to wintry mix, not a drop of moisture got through their 2-layer polyester and recycled polyester shell.
 This is their H2NO Performance Standard at its finest.